-Release by the High Court:
+Release by the High Court

 The High Court of Justice (usually known as the High Court) is one of the Senior Courts for England and Wales.
-Among other things, the High Court can look at the way decisions have been made by other Courts and authorities (including the Home Office).
+Among other things, the High Court can look at the way decisions have been made by other courts and authorities (including the Home Office).

-If the Home Office has detained you without following the law correctly, you may be able to ask the High Court to determine whether your detention is within the law or not.
+If the Home Office has detained you without following the law correctly, you may be able to ask the High Court to decide if your detention is lawful or not.
 This is called an "application for Judicial Review", or "JR".
 Going to the High Court is complicated and expensive and normally you would need a solicitor and legal aid to help you do this.

-Bail from an immigration judge:
+Bail from an immigration judge (Tribunal bail)

-Bail is when those who are detained by the Home Office are released by an immigration judge, on certain conditions.
-All immigration detainees have the right to apply for bail if they have been in the UK for at least 7 days.
+Bail that is considered by the First-tier Tribunal (or Tribunal bail) is when those who are detained by the Home Office are released by an immigration judge, on certain conditions.
+All immigration detainees have the right to apply for Tribunal bail if they have been in the UK for at least 8 days.

-Why should I bother applying for bail?
+Why should I bother applying for Tribunal bail?

-- You will get an independent person (called a First Tier Tribunal or immigration judge) looking at your detention to see if the Home Office arguments are strong enough to justify keeping you in detention.
-If you do not apply for bail nobody other than the Home Office will review your detention. - Your voice can be heard and you will not remain invisible behind the walls of a removal centre or prison.
+You will get an independent person (called a First-tier Tribunal judge or immigration judge) looking at your detention to see if the Home Office arguments are strong enough to justify keeping you in detention.
+If you do not apply for Tribunal bail nobody other than the Home Office will review your detention.

+Your voice can be heard and you will not remain invisible behind the walls of a removal centre or prison.

-To apply for bail yourself
+To apply for Tribunal bail yourself